hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Too much lexical flexibility would make your Red runtime and data less compatible around the world, but we want Red to be able to express abstract concept well, thus making abstract stuff less complex.

-[21:05:22](#mIeOKxaNO1AxxO-5PYmjNB5gGXWrBIMO24Vo6gHTb-g) <hiiamboris (NOT THIS ONE)>: what discussions? Ì†ΩÌ∏â
+[21:05:22](#mIeOKxaNO1AxxO-5PYmjNB5gGXWrBIMO24Vo6gHTb-g) <hiiamboris (NOT THIS ONE)>: what discussions? üòâ

 [22:11:53](#gKpRpVo_otuJZFVBNoZNvGWIlch2-xZc1VrxD_oNtRY) <Numeross__twitter (Lop)>:
 Mainly [this](https://www.red-lang.org/2019/11/editorial-brief-essay-on-lexical.html) and its comments

 [22:47:57](#fa_lTCh5a76PQSq-dLImdg_rzlhCHSfx2PD08SKr7w0) <hiiamboris (NOT THIS ONE)>:
 That essay I understand.
-But what does it mean to express an abstract concept in Red - I do not Ì†ΩÌ∏â
+But what does it mean to express an abstract concept in Red - I do not üòâ

 [22:51:32](#NnCLV8sIn8Yf-fTkiqPdtPvDmoEMWYBY4vbjz32a6VQ) <hiiamboris (NOT THIS ONE)>:
 IMO the cues of that essay: